clojure-grimoire/grimoire/resources/1.4.0/clojure.core/default-data-readers/docstring.md

 Default map of data reader functions provided by Clojure.
-May beoverridden by binding *data-readers*.
+May be overridden by binding *data-readers*.